panpan2/panpan2.github.io/_posts/2021-04-20-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 {% include image.html url="molgraphlearning/table-1.png" description="" w="90" %}

 We see that with _Argmax_, we have the highest atom type accuracy (as expected, it has no regularizers), but have extremely low validity mainly caused by invalid valencies (invalid nodes).
-With the _CRF_, the validity is a bit higher as we manage to satisfy the valence constraints but get a lot of connected components.
+With the _CRF_, the validity is a bit higher as we manage to satisfy the valence constraints but get a lot of disconnected components.
 With the penalty method we manage to easily fit both and get $99.9\%$ validity with a little lower atom type accuracy.
 Comparing the proposed graph decoders: using the full Wasserstein barycenter doesn’t converge, SingleWB converges, Linear Interpolation converges the fastest, non-dictionary learning performs at most as good as Linear Interpolation when tweaked well.

 ## Comparison with previous attempt